Xv-yn/University/COMP3308/week4.md

  / | \   / | \
 3  12 8 2  X  X
 ```
-So if we look here, at leaf node `2` we know immediately that MIN will pick `2` and the
+So if we look here, to get 3, we iterate over all the children and determine that 3
+is the smallest child.
+Similarley to the neightbouring branch, its first child is 2.

+Now if we let `2` become the "parent" the MAX player would never pick this, due to 3
+being bigger.
+So it doen't matter what in the other two `X` because even if its a
+bigger number MIN would pick `2` and MAX would NEVER pick `2` over 3.

-neighbouring node is clearly bigger than 2 (it's 3).
-So why bother generating the other two
-nodes if we are never going to pick the node labelled `2`.
+So why bother generating the other two nodes if we are never going to pick the node
+labelled `2`.

 ## Still Not Enough